Dajagbon/Numpy/README.md

 _______________
 Data Quality: The accuracy of the results depends on the quality and completeness of the input data.

-Performance: For very large datasets, the sorting and selection operations may be time-consuming.
+Performance: The sorting and selection operations may be time-consuming for large datasets.

 Assumptions: The code assumes that the input CSV file has the necessary columns (FGM, FGA, 3PM, 3PA, FTM, FTA, PTS, MIN, FGA, FTA, BLK, GP, STL).
 __________